ijaya19/ijaya19/README.md

 - 👋 Hi, I’m @ijaya19
-- 👀 I’m interested in Front End Development
+- 👀 I’m interested in Data Analysis and Web Development
-- 🌱 I'm currently working on a Full Stack project.
+- 🌱 I'm currently working as Java Developer and Analyst